 Millennials are typically defined as those born between 1980-1994.
 This generation has had the unique opportunity to experience their lives in the pre-digital and modern digital age we know today.

-Millennials knew about being home before the street lights went out or getting off the computer when their parents were expecting a phone call.
+Millennials knew about being home before the street lights went out.
+They experienced having to get off the computer when their parents were expecting a phone call.
 However, they also grew up with cell phones, smartphones, e-commerce stores, and other nuances that we’ve come to appreciate and even expect in our everyday lives.

-This leaves a generation stranded in a sense, caught between understanding hard work and taking advantage of the tools at their disposal to make their lives easier.
+In a sense, this leaves the generation in-between.
+Although they understand hard work, they are accustomed to using the tools at their disposal to make their lives easier.
 It’s for this reason that they were unfairly and unfortunately labeled as self-centered, lazy, and unhappy with work.

 However, we would also be remiss if we didn’t focus on the positives that shaped Millennials.